Jamaican Black Castor Oil: what is it and why is it so special?

 3) Jamaican Black Castor Oil

 JBCO is made in a traditional, hand-processed way where the seed is roasted, beaten with a mortar, boiled and then pressed.
 The roasting produces the black color and a richer, earthier aroma.
 If the castor oil is too dark, it has been over-roasted and is burnt.
 Burnt castor oil is more irritating and should be avoided.
-I like Tropical Isle Living's Jamaican black castor oil and other products too.
+I like Tropical Isle Living’s Jamaican black castor oil.

 Personally, I find the smell delightful!
 It is rich and earthy and I love that!
 Some people (probably more used to synthetic scents) seem put off by it but I invite you to embrace your wild self and see what you really think about it :)